drmmarsunited/rackspacecloud_powershell/README.md

 2. Set-Variable -Name CloudAPIKey -Value "Your API key here" -Scope Global
 3. Set-Variable -Name CloudDDI -Value "Your account number/DDI here" -Scope Global

 After editing the file, please save it!
-You can then launch Powershell, and run “Get-Modules – ListAvailable” to verify that the module is in the list and the commands it offers.
+You can then launch Powershell, and run "Import-Module RSCloud".
+At this point, you should be able to run all the commands listed in the wiki (link below) at your leisure.

 <h2>Additional Information</h2>